 Changing your cod supplier: a decision that affects your entire menu

-Choosing your cod supplier is no small decision.
-Cod likely appears in several dishes on your menu—from esqueixada to pil-pil , from brandade to the main course cooked in a tin.
-A poorly managed change of supplier can disrupt the consistency of your recipes and disappoint regular customers.
+Choosing a cod supplier is not a minor decision.
+Cod likely appears in several dishes on your menu — from esqueixada to pil-pil, from brandade to the main course "a la llauna."
+A poorly managed supplier change can alter the consistency of your recipes and disappoint regular customers.

-Whether it's because your current supplier has closed, because you're looking for better quality, or because you need better business terms, these are the 7 criteria you should evaluate before making a decision.
+Whether your current supplier has closed, you're looking for better quality, or you need better commercial terms, these are the 7 criteria you should evaluate before making a decision.

-Not all cod is created equal.
-Icelandic cod (Gadus morhua), caught in the cold waters of the North Atlantic, offers a firm texture and clean flavor that sets it apart from cod from other origins.
+Not all cod is the same.
+Icelandic cod (Gadus morhua) caught in the cold waters of the North Atlantic offers a firm texture and clean taste that distinguishes it from cod from other origins.
 Always ask:

-- Which fishing area does it come from?
-(Iceland, Norway, Faroe Islands)
+- What fishing zone does it come from?
+(Iceland, Norway, Faroe)

 - Can you visit the facilities?

-A reputable supplier will provide you with technical data sheets detailing origin, capture method, salting and desalting process, and storage conditions.
+A serious supplier will provide you with technical data sheets including origin, catch method, salting and desalting process, and storage conditions.

 2. Consistency between orders

-The biggest problem with generalist suppliers is variability .
-One day you receive perfect loins, and the next, irregular pieces that don't fit on your standard plate.
+The biggest problem with generalist suppliers is variability.
+One day you receive perfect fillets, and the next, irregular pieces that don't fit your standard dish.
 Evaluate:

-- Are the weights consistent from order to order?
+- Are the grammages consistent from order to order?

 - Is the residual salt level uniform?

-Request samples from three different deliveries before committing.
-If all three are indistinguishable, you have a good supplier.
+Request samples from 3 different deliveries before committing.
+If all 3 are indistinguishable, you have a good supplier.

 3. Range of available cuts

-A specialist supplier should offer you exactly the cut your menu needs, not force you to adapt your recipe to the available format.
+A specialized supplier should offer you exactly the cut your menu needs, not force you to adapt your recipe to the available format.

 |---|---|---|